Lucien Cailliet: Biography

-Compositions and Arrangements
+Compositions and arrangements

 Cailliet became known for his many faithful arrangements of orchestral music for wind ensemble.
 His arrangements of Elsa's Procession to the Cathedral (from Wagner's opera Lohengrin) and Finlandia (a symphonic poem by Jean Sibelius) have become staples of the wind ensemble repertory.
 In 1933, Cailliet performed Reynaldo Hahn's Sarabande et Theme on bass clarinet with Stokowski's Orchestra.
 In 1937 he made a new arrangement of Modest Mussorgsky's piano suite Pictures at an Exhibition for full orchestra.
 In 1938, he wrote "Variations on the Theme Pop!
-Goes the Weasel", an arrangement that has remained a favorite of bands and orchestras.
-He also orchestrated three piano pieces of Sergei Rachmaninoff: the Serenade No. 5 from Morceaux de fantaisie Opus 3, the Prelude No. 5 in G minor from the 10 preludes of Opus 23, and the Prelude No. 5 in G major from the 13 preludes of Opus 32.
+Goes the Weasel", a piece that has remained a favorite of bands and orchestras.
+He also orchestrated Claude Debussy's "Clair de lune" and three piano pieces of Sergei Rachmaninoff: the Serenade, No. 5 from Morceaux de fantaisie Opus 3, the Prelude No. 5 in G minor from the 10 preludes of Opus 23, and the Prelude No. 5 in G major from the 13 preludes of Opus 32.
 He also made several arrangements for clarinet choir that have become staples of the repertoire.

 Cailliet also enjoyed a prolific career creating music for films.
 He contributed to nearly fifty films as either composer or arranger.
 Among the best known of these films are She Wore a Yellow Ribbon, The Ten Commandments (for which Elmer Bernstein wrote the score), and Gunfight at the O.K.
 Corral.
 His most famous orchestration is the virtuoso piece for piano and orchestra Midnight on the Cliffs by the pianist and composer Leonard Pennario, for the Andrew L. Stone film Julie (1956).